 Although my cream cheese recipe won’t be exactly like these the sour cream icing will give you a little the tang you crave.

 Since this recipe is made with almond flour and it’s what you prefer to use, I recommend you visit our keto almond flour recipes for more delicious options.

 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Perhaps you are not in the habit of adding sour cream to your cookie recipes, but trust me when I tell you it works.
 Because when you add a little bit of sour cream to cookie dough, it adds a depth of richness that is simply unmatched.

 The sour cream gives these cookies a slight tang and the texture of soft-baked cookies, making them flat-out irresistible!
-Plus, this recipe for low carb old fashion sour cream cookies come together easily and can be customized effortlessly.
+Plus, this recipe for low-carb old fashion sour cream cookies comes together easily and can be customized effortlessly.